 Next to the exercises there are reminders in the workbook.
 These are short recapitulations of the material from the manual for the students.

-The issues of the exercises correspond to those in the manual.
+The themes of the exercises correspond to those in the manual.

 See Manual for chess trainers.

 Read more about the Extra books in info.